 Personal experience: If you had medical treatment for a serious illness, consider explaining how this affected your ability to attend school or complete assignments.

 Pro Tip: This section is entirely optional.
 You don’t need to use this section unless the information adds context to your application.
-If you don’t feel comfortable sharing, leave it blank.
+If you don’t feel comfortable sharing, you can leave it blank.
+But also realize the college admissions officers are often interested in knowing the context around what they see on your transcript and welcome this type of information.

 Additional Information Section

-This section asks, “Do you wish to provide details of circumstances or qualifications not reflected in the application?”
-You may write up to 300 words (previously up to 650).
+This section asks, “Would you like to provide any additional details or qualifications not reflected in the application?”
+You may write up to 300 words.

 Think of this as a catch all space for things that require a little more explanation, but don’t relate to a challenge or special circumstance.